firebend/auto-crud/Firebend.AutoCrud.Web.Sample/README.md

 You can inject different handlers for the resource policies.
 If you want to use the existing handlers, you may want to add your own business logic into them.

-As a data contract, we created a sample interface as `IDataAuth`.
+As a data contract, we created a sample interface as [IDataAuth](./Models/IDataAuth.cs).
 This interface can carry the properties for addressing the authorization business logic.

 ### Usage